 Lymphoma is classified by many different variables: where the lymphoma is affecting the body, what kind of cells are cancerous, what stage the cancer is in, and whether or not the patient is showing symptoms.
 All of those classifications, when combined together, lead to different treatment methods and expected outcomes of that treatment.

-While it is not the standard, nor most effective treatment, canine lymphoma can be treated with steroid drugs to keep the effects of lymphoma at bay.
-Steroids are used to prevent inflammation and cancerous cells behave similarly to immune cell flare-ups.
+While it is not the standard, nor most effective treatment, canine lymphoma can be treated with steroid drugs to keep the effects of lymphoma at bay for a short time.
+Steroids are used to lead to lymphoma cell death and also help with secondary effects of the lymphoma such as low appetite and energy.

 When a dog is given prednisone—a steroid drug—as their lymphoma treatment it is more so to give the dog a bit more time with a better quality of life.
-Treatment on prednisone alone can bring a dog into a remission (where the cancerous cells are no longer active) but they typically only last an average of 4-6 weeks before a relapse.
+Treatment on prednisone alone does not bring a dog into a remission (where the cancerous cells are no longer active and the lymph nodes are much smaller to normal in size) but sadly, survival times only last an average of 4-6 weeks before a relapse.

 The most effective treatment for lymphoma is chemotherapy—specifically multiagent chemotherapy—because lymphoma affects the whole body and chemotherapy is a systemic treatment.
 Multiagent chemotherapy—using multiple different drugs—is beneficial because of the nature of the immune system.
 The cells that become cancerous, when healthy, are designed to fight off potential threats to the body, so once those cells become cancerous any threat to the cancer is one that they will now be fighting off.
 When only using one medication, those cells learn that the treatment is hurtful to the cancer, and as a result, they quickly adapt to be able to fight against it.
-By using multiple drugs, the cells don't get enough time to adapt to each form of treatment, effectively stopping the spread and lowering the number of cancerous cells.
+By using multiple drugs, there are multiple modes of killing the lymphoma cells so the cells don't get enough time to adapt to each form of treatment, effectively stopping the spread and lowering the number of cancerous cells.

 CHOP is the “Gold Standard'' treatment for canine lymphoma because of its high efficacy rates.
-Dogs treated with a CHOP protocol (or another effective multiagent chemotherapy) can live anywhere from 10-14 months or more in remission.
+Dogs treated with a CHOP protocol (or another effective multiagent chemotherapy) can live anywhere from 10-14 months or more depending on the stage, location of lymphoma, and response to therapy.

 Some canine lymphoma patients may benefit from the addition of radiation to a chemotherapy treatment.
 Radiation is a highly toxic form of treatment that is usually reserved for more localized forms of cancer.
 When using radiation therapy on lymphoma patients it’s performed in a ‘half-body’ method, where half of the body receives the treatment, and then the patient has at least 2 weeks to recover before receiving the treatment on the other half of the body.